A Tipping Point for Women’s Sports

 The Social Media Factor

 Social media has been a powerful accelerant for women’s sports.
 Female athletes have built massive followings on platforms like Instagram, TikTok, and YouTube, creating direct connections with fans that bypass traditional media gatekeepers.
 This visibility translates into interest, which translates into viewership and commercial value.
+For more on this, see Best Young Athletes to Watch This Season.

 Investment and Revenue Growth